jbaron-mx/line-follower-robot-8951-asm/README.md

 > This project was finished and presented in 2012 as part of a school project for the robotics program, this was the only robot among other participants that could finish the entire path on the first try.

+> ASM code is shared as is with no alterations made since the competition in 2012, hence, there is room for optimizations and clean-up.

 ## Robot specifications
 - The robot must follow a path that could have bifurcations along the way and the robot will have to decide which path to take according to the color and position of side-marks placed on the surface.
 - The robot must be autonomous and not have any wired connection or remote control operated by humans or computers, the only wired connection accepted is the power cord for the robot.